Courtney Williams: Minnesota Lynx (2024–present)

+International play

 On August 10, 2017, Williams signed with the Perth Lynx for the 2017–18 WNBL season.
 Williams was named to the WNBL Team of the Week on 14 November 2017, after a 26-point performance against the University of Canberra Capitals.
 The following week, Williams was named WNBL Player of the Week, after tallying 37 points, 15 rebounds and 13 assists across a pair of victories.
 Williams was a key contributor in the Perth Lynx's historic 14 game winning streak, resulting in the team finishing the regular season on top of the ladder.
 Williams finished the WNBL regular season averaging 21.7 PPG, 6.5 RPG, 4.1 APG, 2.25 STPG and 0.9 BLKPG.

-On February 19, 2020, Williams was traded to the Atlanta Dream as part of a three-team trade.